 I will tell you how it started.

 In my paranoid times of the recession hit life, I was more oriented towards my obsession and passion.
 I Couldn’t just go to places I wanted to go.
 So I wandered on the virtual world and had my interests over the Biblical Deluge.
 And the great Deluge of Hindu Puranas and indications of similar ones from most of the ancient cultures.
 A great flood from prehistory.
 So if such a flood had occurred in the past, it would have left out clues on the surface of earth that will still be visible to the careful eyes.
 And indeed it seemed so(plain paranoia may be).
 And I searched the world(through Google Earth, Maps, Wikimapia, Wikipedia. duh!) for months and one day it suddenly started showing up.
-It showed me the sunken land of KumariKandam, the destroyed civilizations of costal Peru, the volcanic crater of Tamil Nadu, the mythical Saraswati river, the sunken Dwaraka, the dried up lakes of Afganisthan and Taklamakan and numerous salt lakes scattered around the world…
+It showed me the sunken land of KumariKandam, the destroyed civilizations of coastal Peru, the volcanic crater of Tamil Nadu, the mythical Saraswati river, the sunken Dwaraka, the dried up lakes of Afganisthan and Taklamakan and numerous salt lakes scattered around the world…

 To add to these grandeur are the two small but new ones under my nose.